Code-Institute-Submissions/tgc07-project04/README.md

 - [GitHub](https://github.com/) for source control

 ## Programming Methodologies
+- Data driven approach to generating the team's tasks summary view
+- RESTful API to update tasks and create/read/update/delete checklist items
+- AJAX calls triggered when tasks are dragged from one progress stage and dropped in a different stage, and CRUD for checklist items
+- .env file used to store environment variables so that secret keys are not publicly viewable
+- git and GitHub for source control

 ## Database Design
 - The ER diagram for this project's database can be viewed [here](report/database/entity-relationship-diagram.png)